memiks/simple-bash-cms/README.md

     └── ...
 ```

+From now on, all paths I will mention will be relative to `my-website` directory.

 #### 2. Edit your config.sh
-Edit config options located in `config.sh` to fit your needs.
+Edit config options located in `simple-bash-cms/config.sh` to fit your needs.
 Every option is commented so you get an idea what it does.

 #### 3. Create basic directory structure

 We will now create basic directory structure.
-Altough it's not mandatory and you can create your own I reccomend you to follow this one, at least for the first time.
-If you decide to use your own directory layout, be sure to edit paths in `config.sh`.
+Altough it's not mandatory and you can create your own, I reccomend you to follow this one, at least for the first time.
+If you decide to use your own directory layout, be sure to edit paths in `simple-bash-cms/config.sh`.

-So create a directory called `input` in your website root, which will contain all information needed as input to generate your website.
+So create a directory `input`, which will contain all information needed as input to generate your website.
 Inside this directory, create another ones called `layout` (chunks of HTML - header and footer of your website), `static` (static files like images, CSS style, javascript files, etc.) and `content` (files with content, every file represents single page of your website)

 The directory `my-website` should now look something like this: